 Phone: (404) 778-1947

-Dr. Shin's scientific accomplishments are highlighted by his success in securing and maintaining highly competitive peer-reviewed funding from the NIH, ACS, FDA and other agencies over the last 20 years.
+Dr. Shin's scientific accomplishments are highlighted by his success in securing and maintaining highly competitive peer-reviewed funding from the NIH, ACS, FDA and other agencies through out his career.

 View clinical trials at Winship Cancer Institute